martijnvdb87/mrouter/README.md

     $router = new mRouter();

-After adding the different routing functions, it is time to let mRoute do its magic!
+After [adding the routing functions](#add-a-route), it is time to let mRoute do its magic!
 At the following code:

     $router->open();